Models

 Abstract and links

-Model description (version 2.2): Working paper
+Model description (version 2.3): Working paper

-FISK Fiscal Sustainability Report 2021 (German only)
+FISK Fiscal Sustainability Report 2025: Full report

 Codes for solving this class of models (toy versions of the large model): solveCGE